COMCIFS/comcifs.github.io/CIF2_FAQ.md

 ## Can I read a CIF1 format file with my strict CIF2 parser?

-No, due to the header string mentioned above.
-Even if you ignore this header string, certain additional characters were disallowed in non-delimited strings in CIF2.
+No, due to the header string mentioned above, and see the answer to the next question.

+## Can I read a CIF1 format file with my liberal CIF2 parser?

+If you ignore the header string mentioned above, your chances are good of being able to read in a CIF1 file correctly.
+The key differences to watch out for are strings with embedded delimiters, like `'CA'T'`, which are forbidden in CIF2, and non-delimited strings that start with `{` characters, which are used to start CIF2 'Table' datavalues.
+Neither of these types of datavalues are particularly common.

 ## How do I make my software CIF2-ready?